 IMPORTANT UPDATE - COVID 19 Impacts to SCARS - NEW ADOPTION PROCESS.
 Appointment based adoptions ONLY!!

-We have had to make a few changes to our adoption process... on top of all of the standard, hand washing, surface disinfecting, social distancing, no entry of you have flu symptoms or have returned from overseas in the last 14 days.
+We have had to make a few changes to our adoption process... on top of all of the standard, hand washing, surface disinfecting, social distancing, no entry of you have flu symptoms or have returned from overseas or from a Hotspot area in the last 14 days.

 ADOPTIONS DURING COVID 19